khudgins/documentation/agent/linux/unlockFileSystems.rst

 Permission
 ~~~~~~~~~~

-Run by the enstratus user.
+Run by the enStratus user.
 It needs sudo to run the xfs_freeze command.

 Overrides
 ~~~~~~~~~